Back to the blog

 Are you considering whether FlutterFlow can benefit your development team or project?
 FlutterFlow is a low-code platform that allows users to build mobile applications using a visual drag-and-drop interface, making it an appealing option for teams with limited coding experience.
 We tested this by developing the same app twice – once using Flutter and once using FlutterFlow.
 Our goal was to see how each method impacts development from various perspectives, including resource usage and the overall developer experience.

-In this blog, we summarise the insights from our software developer, Joakim Liukkonen, who coded a simple app using both tools.
+In this blog, we summarise the insights from software developer, Joakim Liukkonen, who coded a simple app using both tools.

 Key differences in resource usage